 - The Classics Project

 A variety of landmarks are located in the Troy city area including:

 - Houston Field House

 - Troy Savings Music Hall

 - Troy Public Library

-Troy city is home to the Rensselaer Polytechnic Institute (RPI), Hudson Valley Community College and Russell Sage College.
+Troy city is home to the Rensselaer Polytechnic Institute (RPI), Hudson Valley Community College.
 RPI is a private research university and was established in 1824.
 The institute is recognized for achievements in transferring technological developments from the laboratory to the marketplace.